shijujohn1093/learning-docker-visits/README.md

-# To crete image
-docker build -t cuckoo/visits .
+# Run redis instance
+docker run redis

-# To run image as container
+# This is to run image
-docker run -p 9090:8081 cuckoo/visits
+docker-compose up

+# --build startup our image with all the chnegs
+docker-compose up --build

 # To validate all the available images
 docker ps --all